mayur1106/blockchain-todolist/README.md

 Installing the metamask

 Step 1.
-Go to the [Metamask website](https://metamask.io/).
+Go to the [Metamask website](https://metamask.io/).<br />
 Step 2.
-Click “Get Chrome Extension” to install Metamask.
+Click “Get Chrome Extension” to install Metamask\n.<br />
 Step 3.
-Click “Add to Chrome” in the upper right.
+Click “Add to Chrome” in the upper right.<br />
 Step 4.
-Click “Add Extension” to complete the installation.
+Click “Add Extension” to complete the installation.<br />

 Setup Metamask